March 7, 1987 Dharma Talk by Dainin Katagiri Roshi

 Questioner: Mm-hmm.

 Magnanimous means generous.
 Your mind, first, [must be] generous.
 You know, generosity means [to] not let you be mean, nasty.
 If you see confusions and angers, et cetera, you shouldn’t be nasty.
 It’s pretty easy for us to be nasty, because if you act on angers, and distraction, and suffering, et cetera, according to your emotion, immediately you become nasty, pretty easily.
-So, you shouldn’t be nasty, because dirty clothes turn into the clean waters naturally, because behind the dirty clothes and clean waters, always [there is] the total activity, which is invisible.
+So, you shouldn’t be nasty, because naturally dirty clothes turn into clean [clothes in the] water, because behind the dirty clothes and clean water always [there is] the total activity, which is invisible.
 What makes dirty clothes clean?
 That is the activity behind.
-Okay?

 Questioner: Okay.
 Yeah, I guess that’s what I was asking you, whether you meant that what arose as destruction, okay, initially… [through the form]

-Katagiri Roshi: Well, through that, that’s why if you become generous, I think the first point is you shouldn’t be nasty. […] Which means you shouldn’t act on immediately, according to your preconception, according to your understanding, immediately.
+Katagiri Roshi: Well, […] that’s why if you become generous, I think the first point is you shouldn’t be nasty. […] Which means you shouldn’t act on [something] immediately, according to your preconception, according to your understanding.
 Okay?
 Take time, and be generous.
 And then, very naturally, you can see the distraction in a broad scale, little by little.
 Alright?

 Questioner: Okay.

 Katagiri Roshi: And then, second is, you should learn the broad scale of the human life through distraction and suffering, et cetera.
 Sickness, old age… Okay?
-It’s not bad. … I hope!
+It’s not bad.
+[Pause.]
+I hope!
 [Laughter.]

-But in a sense, inside [is] burning.
-Okay?
-Inside [is] burning.
+But in a sense, [your insides are] burning.
 Your insides, screaming.
 Do you understand?
-In other words, you don’t accept.
-Your mind doesn’t accept.
+In other words, your mind doesn’t accept.
 But that’s alright.
 Through the suffering and the pains, you can learn a lot.
-Alright?

 Any other?